 Going green in the laundry room does not end with zero waste laundry detergent.
-Making a zero waste laundry room means choosing accessories that are cleaner for you and the planet.
+Making a zero-waste laundry room means choosing cleaner accessories for you and the planet.

 An eco-friendly hamper, like this one from Made Trade, is made from palm leaves and handwoven in by fair trade artisans in Bangladesh.
 They come in oval and round and are a simply gorgeous addition to any laundry space.
 Made Trade is one of the best Amazon Alternatives.

 As mentioned at the top of this article, companies that make laundry products are not required by law to put the ingredients on the labels, so my simple suggestion is to connect with brands that do.
-If brands are not being transparent about it, then just choose another brand — there are so many options!
+If brands are not transparent about it, choose another brand — there are so many options!

-Look for companies that are using ingredients that are natural and/or organic.
-They are not always the same thing: natural means no synthetics, whereas organic means having been grown without the use of pesticides.
+Look for companies that use natural and/or organic ingredients.
+They are not always the same thing: natural means no synthetics, whereas organic means having been grown without pesticides.

 Other questions to ask:

-If you need more information on eco cleaning, have a look at my green cleaning guide.
+If you need more information on eco-cleaning, look at my green cleaning guide.

 Final tips for a zero waste laundry room

 The laundry room is a major waste hog.
-Try to wash in cold water more often, as 90% of the energy used goes to heating the water.
+Try to wash in cold water more often, as 90% of energy goes to heating the water.
 Like the dishwasher, wash a full load.
-Choose an energy-star model (front-loading) and save about $100 a year on your energy bill, cutting down on emissions too.
+Choose an energy-star model (front-loading) and save about $100 a year on your energy bill, reducing emissions too.

-Wash cotton and other natural fibres at lower temperatures to extend the life of your clothes and your washing machine.
+Wash cotton and other natural fibres at lower temperatures to extend your clothes and washing machine's life.
 To treat stains, soak your garment as soon as possible.
-Never put a stained item in the dryer; the heat will actually set the stain and you will probably never get it out.
+Never put a stained item in the dryer; the heat will set the stain, and you will probably never get it out.